Endava/cats/docs/commands-and-arguments/arguments.md

 - `--urlParams param1:value1 param2:value2` A comma separated list of 'name:value' pairs of parameters to be replaced inside the URLs.
 This is useful when you have static parameters in URLs (like 'version' for example).
 - `--functionalFuzzerFile=FILE ` a file used by the `FunctionalFuzzer` that will be used to create user-supplied payloads.
 - `--skipFuzzers=LIST_OF_FIZZERs` a comma separated list of fuzzers that will be skipped for **all** paths.
 You can either provide full `Fuzzer` names (for example: `--skippedFuzzers=VeryLargeStringsFuzzer`) or partial `Fuzzer` names (for example: `--skipFuzzers=VeryLarge`). `CATS` will check if the `Fuzzer` names contains the string you provide in the arguments value.
-- `--skipFields=field1,field2#subField1` a comma separated list of fields that will be skipped by replacement Fuzzers like EmptyStringsInFields, NullValuesInFields, etc.
+- `--skipFields=field1,field2#subField1` a comma separated list of fields that will be skipped by replacement Fuzzers like EmptyStringsInFields, NullValuesInFields, etc. **When a field starts with `!` any field that starts with that name will be entirely skipped for fuzzing**
 - `--httpMethods=PUT,POST,etc` a comma separated list of HTTP methods that will be used to filter which http methods will be executed for each path within the contract
 - `--securityFuzzerFile=FILE` A file used by the `SecurityFuzzer` that will be used to inject special strings in order to exploit possible vulnerabilities
 - `--printExecutionStatistics` If supplied (no value needed), prints a summary of execution times for each endpoint and HTTP method.
 By default this will print a summary for each endpoint: max, min and average.
 If you want detailed reports you must supply `--printExecutionStatistics=detailed`